JSpeedie/G2ME-legacy/README.md

 ```

 This becomes very useful when you have seasons with lots of events, which,
-let's face it, is the only time you should use Glicko2 as to ensure accuracy.
+let's face it, is the only time you should use Glicko2 since all "objective"
+rating systems flounder under lack of data.

 </p></details>